 Treatment and Prevention

 Because the kidneys aren't eliminating body waste as effectively as they should, the levels of electrolytes (sodium and potassium) and minerals (calcium and phosphate) in your body may either rise too high (most common) or be eliminated too quickly.
-These electrolytes and minerals are measured through regular blood tests, and if the levels are not in balance, diet changes may be recommended.
-Occasionally, a doctor suggests taking supplements or medications to help manage the imbalance.
+These electrolytes and minerals are measured through regular blood tests, and if the levels are not in balance, diet or medication changes may be recommended.
+Many people with CKD have to restrict salt intake.Your doctor may also check your levels of vitamin D in your blood, since this can be lower in people with kidney disease.
+Your doctor may suggest taking supplements or medications to help manage the imbalance.

 If the kidneys aren't allowing the body to get rid of the excess fluid, fluid intake may need to be restricted.
 This is so that the kidneys and heart don't have to work as hard.
 The amount of fluid allowed can be determined ahead of time, but often a day's allotment is based on the amount of urine put out the day before.
 For example, someone who puts out 500 mL of urine in one day might be allowed to drink 500 mL of fluid over the following 24 hours, and so on.
 Fluid restrictions are usually only used in severe cases of swelling or if the renal failure has progressed to end-stage renal failure and dialysis has become necessary.
 Dietitians can help arrange diets around fluid restrictions, and teach what is allowed and what should be avoided.

 If, despite treatment, the kidneys continue to get worse, dialysis or a kidney transplant becomes necessary.